 Feeling self-efficacy - which involves having confidence in and estimation of one's abilities - is important for persistence and success in academic fields.
 Research indicates that students from different groups can have different levels of self-efficacy when it comes to their abilities, and that the experience of identity threat can contribute to low-levels of self-efficacy among students.

-The SEP Practices Library contains practice recommendations that instructors can use in their courses to bolster student engagement and increase equity in academic outcomes.
+The Classroom Practices Library contains practice recommendations that instructors can use in their courses to bolster student engagement and increase equity in academic outcomes.
 The following practice recommendations can help bolster students' self-efficacy.
 To view the practices organized by other social-psychological constructs, click here.

 Supporting Self-Efficacy by Integrating Self-Relevance and a Sense of Purpose into Your Course: Approaches to help students see their coursework as relevant to their own experiences and their future goals